EU Aid Programme

 A number of exchange programmes for Turkish Cypriots have been funded in order to increase understanding of European values, experiences and multicultural traditions.
 A total of 15 projects totalling €800,000 have been awarded under two grant schemes for the promotion of youth exchanges and other people-to-people contacts.

-The European Commission has been awarding scholarship grants to Turkish Cypriot students, graduates, and professionals since 2006 to provide them with opportunities to go abroad in order to study and discover another EU Member States [including Cyprus].
+The European Commission has been awarding scholarship grants to Turkish Cypriot students, graduates, and professionals since 2006 to provide them with opportunities to study and discover another EU Member State [including Cyprus].

 This assistance aims to contribute to the solution of the Cyprus problem by facilitating the Turkish Cypriot community’s preparations for the future application and enforcement of the EU acquis following a comprehensive settlement.

 1. Preparation of Legal Texts/Reinforcement of Implementation Capacity

 The European Commission's Technical Assistance Information Exchange (TAIEX) instrument helps prepare the Turkish Cypriot community for the implementation of EU law following a comprehensive settlement of the Cyprus problem.
 EU Member State experts have conducted more than 3,500 technical assistance activities since 2008 such as training courses, workshops, expert missions and study visits in order to support the achievement of the objectives of the Aid Regulation.

 2. Facilitation of Green Line Trade